FinlayPanting/spotify-playlist-action/readme.md

 This GitHub Action automatically refreshes a Spotify playlist by:
 1. Clearing your daily playlist completely
 2. Adding tracks in this specific order:
+   - All tracks from your "Everyday" playlist (in reverse order so newest appear at top)
    - Random tracks from your 2025 Favorites playlist
-   - All tracks from your "Everyday" playlist
    - Random tracks from your A-List playlist
    - Random tracks from your B-List playlist